Inspiration doesn’t always hit when you need it.

-But there are at least 30 ad types — classifications under three main categories: product, people, and brand.
+But there are at least 30 different types of Facebook ads — classifications under three main categories: product, people, and brand.

 Hang on tight … here comes an absolute avalanche of inspiration!

-Product video that features 3D renderings.
+Product video image ads that feature 3D renderings.
 This can include text on the screen that describes notable features and benefits.